WPC Technology：Wood-plastic composites

 The main problem with these compounds is the process temperature which, in general, should not exceed 190°C. Another problem is the humidity of the wood, which is not compatible with most polymers and in some cases can cause degradation and loss of physical properties due to depolymerization.

 Equipment used to extrude this material is commonly equipped with twin extrusion screws.
 For injection, the technology generally has few developments, although there are highly technical extrusion-injection processes (Injection molding composite) capable of combining the compounder and injection stage in a single process.
 Other processes are compression and thermoforming.

 The color of the final piece depends largely on the color of the wood and the polymer.
 The color of the compound can be modified after processing with a lacquer or during processing with a color concentrate which, if properly designed, can present flow lines that resemble normal wood grain.

-Wood fibers are randomly distributed within the matrix of plastic materials.
-The percentage of wood fibers varies depending on the product, from 70% and even higher percentages, up to recycled plastic products that do not contain wood fibers.
+Wood fibers are distributed randomly within a plastic matrix.
+The percentage of wood fibers varies depending on the product, ranging from 70% to even higher percentages.
+Some recycled plastic products do not contain wood fibers.

-– Additives: The most common additives are lubricants, fire retardants, products that improve the wood-plastic bond, UV stabilizers, pigments, etc.
+Additives: Common additives include lubricants, fire retardants, products that enhance the wood-plastic bond, UV stabilizers, pigments, and more.

-The mixture of raw materials is done in batches or by continuous processes and is forced through a laminator or an extruder or to be injected into the corresponding moulds.
-The vast majority of wood and plastic products are extruded, solid or hollow profiles.
+The raw materials are combined in batches or through continuous processes.
+They are then forced through a laminator, extruder, or injected into corresponding molds.
+The majority of wood and plastic products are extruded, resulting in solid or hollow profiles.